rich-iannone/splitr/README.md

 <img src="inst/trajectories.png" width="75%">

-## Example for Running a Series of HYSPLIT Dispersion Runs
+## Example: HYSPLIT Dispersion Runs

 Before performing any dispersion model runs in SplitR, you need to initialize the working directory with a SETUP.CFG file: